Buffer amplifier: Chart of single-transistor amplifiers

 Some configurations of single-transistor amplifier can be used as a buffer to isolate the driver from the load.
 For most digital applications, an NMOS voltage follower (common drain) is the preferred configuration.
 These amplifiers have high input impedance, which means that the digital system will not need to supply a large current.

 Logic buffer amplifiers

 A non-linear buffer amplifier is sometimes used in digital circuits where a high current is required, perhaps for driving more gates than the normal fan-out of the logic family used, or for driving displays, or long wires, or other difficult loads.
 It is common for a single package to contain several discrete buffer amplifiers.
-For example, a hex buffer is a single package containing 6 discrete buffer amplifiers, and an octal buffer is a single package containing 8 discrete buffer amplifiers.
+For example, a hex buffer is a single package containing 6 buffer amplifiers, and an octal buffer is a single package containing 8 buffer amplifiers.
 The terms inverting buffer and non-inverting buffer effectively correspond with high-current capability single-input NOR or OR gates respectively.